amelia-bryant/SMII/tutorial_sheets/01_planar_kinematics_ans.md

 0.31 & 0.61 & 0
 \end{vmatrix} = 0.61i-0.31j $$

-Then if we write multiple expressions for $v_C$ we can make simultaneous equations to solve the question.
+Then if we write multiple expressions for $v_C$ we can make simultaneous equations to solve the question

 $$ v_C = v_B + \omega_{BC} \times r_{C/B} \\ 0.61i-0.31j +
 \begin{vmatrix}